saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 If you set conflicting configuration values in the `config.yml` file and as `saucectl run` command options, the values in set in the `run` command are applied.
 :::

 The CLI output includes a Results table.
 The Attempts column in the table displays the number of times a test suite was run, which can be configured with the `Retries` property [in your YAML specification file](/dev/cli/saucectl/#configure-saucectl-for-your-tests).

-### View your Test Results in Sauce Labs
+### View Your Test Results in Sauce Labs

 After tests complete, `saucectl` uploads test assets such as logs, test results, screenshots, and videos to your [Sauce Labs account](https://app.saucelabs.com), as long as they are in the `__Assets__` directory of your project root.
 Some frameworks automatically place assets in the correct directory, but other frameworks may require you to manually set the location.